 By implementing the activities under the specific objective 3.1.1 it will be possible to ensure the achievement of the investment priority objective, which is to increase employment and employability of the targeted disadvantaged groups and to reduce unemployment, especially the unemployment of the long-term unemployed and persons with low qualification.
 The support will be focused mainly on developing targeted active and preventive labour market measures with a view to increasing the rate of employment of the long-term unemployed, low-skilled workers, older people and women.
-The support will also aim to promote sustainability of self-employment and entrepreneurial activity and increase labour force mobility.
+The support will also aim to promote sustainability of self-employment and entrepreneurial activity, especially in the wider area of the social economy, and increase labour force mobility.
 The position of citizens of third countries at the labour market of the Slovak Republic is regulated by the Employment Services Act.